Quick start

 using SamLabs.Armatura.Core.Structural.Sections.Definitions;

 // 1.
-Create the model
+Create a project and model

-var model = new StructuralModel("Simply Supported Beam");
+var model = project.CreateNewModel("Simply Supported Beam");

 // 2.
-Add nodes
+Add nodes (coordinates in metres)

 var n1 = model.AddNode(0, 0, 0);